michal-kosinski/aws-ipv6-to-ipv4-translation/README.md

 That means that to communicate with IPv4 endpoints, the NAT on the instance itself is used, and there is no need for DNS64 and NAT64[17].
 ## Final tips
-* To make yum work on IPv6-only instance with AMZN2[11] use **amazon-linux-https disable** command or add it to the user data in LT if you need ASGs.
+* To make yum work on IPv6-only instance with AMZN2[11] use **amazon-linux-https disable** command.
+Add it inside the user data in LT if you need ASGs.
 * To make IMDS work enable IPv6 protocol in metadata options (currently only aws_launch_template supports this[8]).
 * Creating a TG with an **IpAddressType** parameter set to IPv6 is not possible using Terraform[9] and AWS CLI.
 It is only possible using the AWS console or the API (I've used boto3).
 * VPC endpoints do not support IPv6-native subnets.
 But if you put them in the dual-stack subnets with the "Enable DNS name" option checked then it works using the translation mechanism.